-How to Construct a Truth Table for Logical Statements
+How to Construct a Truth Table with Rules and Solved Examples

 The concept of Truth Table plays a key role in mathematics and logical reasoning, especially when studying statements, Boolean algebra, and logic gates.
 Understanding truth tables helps students analyze logical statements and solve exam questions quickly and accurately.